aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 * Random chapter / Verse now repopulates URL/page title to returned item
 * Shortcut aliases are now included (and translated) in the quick start dialog
 * Side browsing buttons and configs
+* Config to default search to landing reference if blank.
+* New User Interface translations:
+    * Portuguese
+    * German
+    * Thai

 = 5.4.0
 * Dialog improvements and better responsiveness